fenago/katacoda-scenarios/machine-learning-mastery-python/chapter-4/finish.md

-Congratulations , You've completed the task of Loading Machine Learning Data!
+Congratulations , You've Completed the Task of Load Machine Learning Data!